-When Australian Oliver Percovich first set his skateboard down on the streets of Kabul, he was almost instantly surrounded by a throng of curious children, all wanting to learn how how to speed, flip, and maneuver the board just as he did.
+When Oliver Percovich, a man from Australia, first set his skateboard down on the streets of Kabul, he was almost instantly surrounded by a throng of curious children, all wanting to learn how how to speed, flip, and maneuver the board just as he did.
 Since that fateful day in 2007, Percovich has established Skateistan, a non-profit devoted to inspiring, educating, and empowering children through the sport of skateboarding.
-When London-based photographer Jessica Fulford-Dobson heard of the program, she set her sights on the girls who make up an estimated 45% of the Skateistan student population.
+When the London-based photographer Jessica Fulford-Dobson heard of the program, she set her sights on the girls who make up an estimated 45% of the Skateistan student population.

-In Afghanistan, girls and women are forbidden to ride bicycles, and restrictive clothing often keeps them from enjoying other sports, but skateboarding has quickly spread throughout the country, becoming the nation’s number one sport for women.
+In Afghanistan, girls and women are forbidden to ride bicycles, and restrictive clothing can keep them from enjoying other sports, but skateboarding has quickly spread throughout the country, becoming the nation’s number one sport for women.
 When Skateistan first arrived in Kabul, many of the locals had never heard of the activity, and some parents were hesitant to allow their daughters to join.
-One parent, Fulford-Dobson tells BBC, surrendered his child to the program only after she spent days begging and wailing to be allowed to join the fun.
-A good percentage of Skateistan students earn their livings by working on the streets, selling goods, or begging, and playing on the ramps is one of the few opportunities they have to let loose and be kids.
+A good percentage of Skateistan students earn their livings by working outside the home, selling goods, or begging, and playing on the ramps is one of the few opportunities they have to let loose and be kids.

-Jessica Fulford-Dobson: Skate Girls of Kabul opens at Saatchi Gallery, London on April 15 and will be on view until April 28, 2015.
+Jessica Fulford-Dobson: Skate Girls of Kabul was on view Saatchi Gallery, London in April, 2015.
 In addition to the exhibition, Fulford-Dobson is publishing a book with Morland Tate by the same name.
 Since she began photographing Skateistan, the organization has spread to Cambodia and South Africa.

 All images © Jessica Fulford-Dobson